Marc Battier: Career

+In 1997, Battier was hired by Sorbonne University (then Université Paris IV) to become associate professor.
+This was a part-time position with full professor privileges, such as advising doctoral students.
+In 2002, he became full professor, and had to quit working at IRCAM.
+He stayed at Sorbonne University until his retirement, in 2026, when he became emeritus professor.
+In 2015, he became a full member of the newly created Institut de recherches en musicology (iReMus), a CNRS-led UMR (Unité mixte de recherches).

 Battier has been invited to teach in various universities: at Paris 8 University as a lecturer for many years, the University of California, San Diego, from 1984 to 1986, the Université de Montréal (2008), the University of California, Irvine (2009), and the Aichi Prefectural University of Fine Arts and Music (Japan, 2009, and 2018).
 Assistant to John Cage (Paris, 1970).

 He was hired by IRCAM from 1979 to 2002 as a teacher, musical assistant and executive.
-There, he worked as musical assistant with many prominent composers: Steve Reich, Pierre Henry, Pierre Boulez, (Karlheinz Stockhausen (for "Kathinka's Gesang"), Joji Yuasa (for Nine Levels by Ze-Ami), Philippe Manoury (for Jupiter).
+There, he worked as musical assistant with many prominent composers: Steve Reich, Pierre Henry, Pierre Boulez, Karlheinz Stockhausen (for "Kathinka's Gesang"), Joji Yuasa (for Nine Levels by Ze-Ami), Philippe Manoury (for Jupiter).

 He has composed electroacoustic music since 1970 and started to use computers for composition (1970), for control of analogue EMS VCS3 synthesizers (1973), and for sound synthesis (MUSIC V: Geométrie d'Hiver, 1978).
 He has written many pieces for electroacoustic sounds, processed voices and electronic sounds often mixed with live instruments.

 In 2013, he became "Electroacoustic Music Master" at the Beijing DeTao Masters Academy, a creativity-oriented Institute of higher education located at the Shanghai Institute of Visual Art in Shanghai and, in 2015, he was selected to be a Supervisor for doctoral dissertations at the Planetary Collegium, DeTao branch, Shanghai.